Sea turtle conservation internship in Okinawa

 • Collaborate with fishing associations and government agencies to promote sea turtle conservation.

-April to July: Your Role in Night Patrols
+Your Role in Night Patrols (April to July)

 Observing nesting activity and assisting local professionals